 If you are unsure of which forms you need to send, please contact our office.
 Please do not send us copies of your W2 forms.

 Please fill out the most recent Taxable Income Verification form for needed tax information.

-Submit a copy of your most recent Student Aid Report (SAR).
-Include this with your application packet in addition to tax information.
-If you do not have a current SAR, but filed the FAFSA, please print and sign a copy from your online access through the FASFA website.
+Submit a signed and dated copy of your most recent Student Aid Report (SAR) with your application packet in addition to the required tax return.
+If you do not have a current SAR, but filed the FAFSA, please print and sign a copy of the confirmation from the FASFA website.
 Again, please sign and date the SAR.